 Want to know how to swim with manatees in Crystal River Florida?
-It’s an eco-success story and once in a lifetime experience.
+Our ethical guide is here to answer all your questions.

 Florida is known for its crystal, turquoise blue.
 So why am I deliberately slipping into the mud with a snorkel?
 To go swimming with manatees, that’s why.
 To search for and understand those gentle marine giants who carry with them an eco success story all of their own.